lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-07-Memories_first_exposure.md

 ### Experiments with BASIC

-In *The Life and Games of Mikhail Tal*, the legendary chess grandmaster commented on his urge—when annotating his earliest games—to stretch out his hand to attach a question mark (indicating an error) to almost every move.
-That's how I feel about my early experiments.

-BASIC is a terrible language, but there were no good alternatives back then.
+BASIC is a terrible language, but there were few alternatives back then.
 I had dial-up access to a 32K Hewlett-Packard minicomputer, and I got so obsessed I used to slip in for five minute sessions between classes.
 I learned how to get something out of the computer quickly.